 A mortgage in a week

-Niamh Kerr and Richard Collier had mortgage approval from another lender but just as they were signing contracts they decided to choose Bank of Ireland instead.
+Niamh and Richard had mortgage approval from another lender but just as they were signing contracts they decided to choose Bank of Ireland instead.
 Time was against them.
 But they went from getting ‘approval in principle’ on Thursday 4 May to drawing down the mortgage funds a week later on Thursday 11 May.
 They got the keys the next day.

 Niamh explains how it happened.